RedPitaya/Documentation/appsFeatures/applications/streaming/stream_options/stream_command_line.rst

 Remote streaming (command line client)
 =======================================

 When using the remote streaming option, the data is streamed to a remote computer over the network.
-This option is useful for applications where the necessary data processing exceeds the capabilities of the Red Pitaya board and must therefor be done with more powerful tools on a remote computer.
+This option is useful for applications where the necessary data processing exceeds the capabilities of the Red Pitaya board and must therefore be done with more powerful tools on a remote computer.
 Streaming through the command line client is the most effective way to transfer the data, allowing for the highest possible data transfer rate.

 The command line client is available for Windows and Linux operating systems and supports :ref:`Multiboard streaming <multiboard_stream>`.